 Frozen ground can be as solid as concrete.
 Manually, a pickaxe is the best option to break through the top layer, but it will be very slow going and not practical for long trenches.
 There are various powered options for Bobcats, backhoes, and excavators.
 Still, frozen ground is tough on machines and their operators.

-For example, to cut through frozen ground, a chain-type trenching machine requires carbide teeth, which cost about $5 each.
-Contractors report that replacing 90 teeth in a day is not uncommon, costing $450.
-Replacing an entire chain can cost $1,500 plus the labor and downtime.
+For example, cutting through frozen soil with a trenching machine requires carbide teeth, which can cost $5 each.
+Some contractors report replacing up to 90 teeth per day, resulting in $450 in costs—or even $1,500 for a full chain replacement, plus labor and downtime.

 Ground Thawing Blankets Can Penetrate Frost Line Depths

-Cold weather can have severe negative impacts on construction jobs, trenching, cemetery operations, and more.
+Cold weather can have severe negative impacts on construction jobs, trenching, cemetery operations, and other outdoor projects.
 The best solution to quickly thawing frozen ground is Powerblanket ground thawing blankets.

 A ground thawing blanket has heating elements that heat up to 150°F (65.5°C) and uses a standard electrical plug.
-The heat penetrates to a depth of 12 to 18 inches every 24 hours, depending on the soil and ambient temperatures.
+Depending on soil conditions and ambient temperature, the heat can penetrate 12 to 18 inches deep within 24 hours.

 Powerblanket Saves Time and Money